natalieagus/50002/docs/Labs/lab3.md

 Carefully **consult Checkoff 1: ALU** schedule, requirements and rubrics given in the course handout. <span class="orange-bold">Do not miss your checkoff slot</span>.

 ### 1D Checkoff 1: ALU

+{:.important}
+[Give the 1D handout a read](https://natalieagus.notion.site/50-002-1D-Project-Electronic-Hardware-Prototype-EHP-30-d2b68e992aca4020ad84020e7df002cb) before Checkoffs to ensure that you don't miss any information or requirements.

 For your Checkoff 1: ALU, you're also required to create **additional** functionalities.
 You **are allowed** to use Lucid math and comparison operator for this **NEW** functionality.
 For example, if your new operation involves `DIVISION` between A and B, you're allowed to implement it as follows:

 ```cpp